spencertipping/pushback/pushback/process.md

 logic from `$flowable`'s _class_, but its entire _identity_.

 This isn't a dealbreaker, of course.
 It just means we need to add a degree of separation when we compile our function.

-**TODO:** modify the flowable API to make this possible
+The original `->admittance` call provides a flowable object that specifies the type but not the identity we want, so we JIT our admittance/flow functions against a copy of that object which we update outside the JIT context using `flowable::copy_nonjit`.
+This allows the JIT code to always refer to the same object at the cost of a little bit of entry/exit overhead.

 ```perl
 sub invalidation_flag_ref